 This data is not merged with other data sources.

 The basis for data processing is Art.
 6 para.
-1 lit. b GDPR, which permits the processing of data for the fulfillment of a contract or pre-contractual measures.
+1 lit. b GDPR, which permits the processing of data for the performance of a contract or pre-contractual measures.

-If you use the contact option by e-mail, the data transmitted will be stored exclusively for processing the e-mail.
+If you choose to contact us by email, the data transmitted will be stored solely for the purpose of processing the email.

-In accordance with the Federal Data Protection Act and the EU General Data Protection Regulation, you can contact us free of charge if you have any questions regarding the collection, processing or use of your personal data and the correction, blocking, deletion or revocation of your consent.
-We would like to point out that you have the right to have incorrect data corrected or personal data deleted if this claim does not conflict with any legal obligation to retain data.
-You also have the right to lodge a complaint with the competent supervisory authority, the State Data Protection Officer for North Rhine-Westphalia.
+In accordance with the Federal Data Protection Act and the EU General Data Protection Regulation, you can contact us free of charge if you have any questions regarding the collection, processing, or use of your personal data and its correction, blocking, deletion, or revocation of consent.
+We would like to point out that you have the right to have incorrect data corrected or personal data deleted, provided that this does not conflict with any legal retention obligations.
+Furthermore, you have the right to lodge a complaint with the competent supervisory authority, the State Data Protection Officer for North Rhine-Westphalia.

 Use of Google Analytics

-This website uses Google Analytics, a web analysis service of Google Inc ("Google").
-Google Analytics uses "cookies", which are text files placed on your computer, to help the website analyze how users use the site.
-The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.
+This website uses Google Analytics, a web analytics service provided by Google Inc. ("Google").
+Google Analytics uses "cookies," which are text files placed on your computer, to help the website analyze how users use the site.
+The information generated by the cookie about your use of the website will generally be transmitted to and stored by Google on servers in the United States.

-However, if IP anonymization is activated on this website, your IP address will be shortened by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
+However, if IP anonymization is activated on this website, your IP address will be truncated by Google within member states of the European Union or in other states party to the Agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and truncated there.
-Google will use this information on behalf of the operator of this website for the purpose of evaluating your use of the website, compiling reports on website activity and providing other services relating to website activity and internet usage to the website operator.
+On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on website activity, and to provide other services related to website activity and internet usage to the website operator.
 The IP address transmitted by your browser as part of Google Analytics will not be merged with other Google data.

-You can also prevent Google from collecting the data generated by the cookie and relating to your use of the website (including your IP address) and from processing this data by Google by downloading and installing the available browser plug-in under this link .
+You can also prevent Google from collecting the data generated by the cookie and relating to your use of the website (including your IP address) and from processing this data by downloading and installing the browser plug-in available at this link .

 Use of Vimeo

 We also use videos from Vimeo on our website.
 The video portal is operated by Vimeo LLC, 555 West 18th Street, New York, New York 10011, USA.
 With the help of a plug-in, we can show you interesting video material directly on our website.
-Certain data may be transferred from you to Vimeo.
-In this privacy policy, we show you what data is involved, why we use Vimeo and how you can manage or prevent your data or data transmission.
+Certain data about you may be transferred to Vimeo in the process.
+In this privacy policy, we will show you what data is involved, why we use Vimeo, and how you can manage or prevent your data or data transfer.

-Vimeo is a video platform that was founded in 2004 and has enabled the streaming of videos in HD quality since 2007.
-Since 2015, it has also been possible to stream in 4k Ultra HD.
-The portal is free to use, but paid content can also be published.
-Compared to the market leader YouTube, Vimeo prioritizes high-quality content in good quality.
-For example, the portal offers a lot of artistic content such as music videos and short films, but also informative documentaries on a wide range of topics.
+Vimeo is a video platform that was founded in 2004 and has been enabling HD-quality video streaming since 2007.
+Since 2015, it has also been possible to stream in 4K Ultra HD.
+Use of the portal is free of charge, but paid content can also be published.
+Compared to the market leader YouTube, Vimeo places primary emphasis on high-quality content.
+On the one hand, the portal offers a wealth of artistic content such as music videos and short films, and on the other hand, it also offers informative documentaries on a wide variety of topics.

 Why do we use Vimeo on our website?

 The aim of our website is to provide you with the best possible content.
-And as easily accessible as possible.
-Only when we have achieved this are we satisfied with our service.
-The video service Vimeo helps us to achieve this goal.
-Vimeo gives us the opportunity to present you with high-quality content directly on our website.
-Instead of just giving you a link to an interesting video, you can watch the video directly on our site.
+And to make it as easily accessible as possible.
+Only when we have achieved this will we be satisfied with our service.
+The video service Vimeo helps us achieve this goal.
+Vimeo enables us to present high-quality content directly on our website.
+Instead of just giving you a link to an interesting video, you can watch the video right here on our site.
 This expands our service and makes it easier for you to access interesting content.
 In addition to our texts and images, we also offer video content.

 What data is stored on Vimeo?

-When you visit a page on our website that has a Vimeo video embedded, your browser connects to the Vimeo servers.
-This results in a data transfer.
-This data is collected, stored and processed on the Vimeo servers.
+When you visit a page on our website that has a Vimeo video embedded in it, your browser connects to Vimeo's servers.
+This results in data being transferred.
+This data is collected, stored, and processed on Vimeo's servers.
 Regardless of whether you have a Vimeo account or not, Vimeo collects data about you.
-This includes your IP address, technical information about your browser type, your operating system or very basic device information.
-Furthermore, Vimeo stores information about which website you use the Vimeo service and which actions (web activities) you perform on our website.
-These web activities include, for example, session duration, bounce rate or which button you clicked on our website with built-in Vimeo function.
-Vimeo can track and store these actions with the help of cookies and similar technologies.
+This includes your IP address, technical information about your browser type, your operating system, or very basic device information.
+Vimeo also stores information about which website you use the Vimeo service on and what actions (web activities) you perform on our website.
+These web activities include, for example, session duration, bounce rate, or which button you clicked on our website with the built-in Vimeo function.
+Vimeo can track and store these actions using cookies and similar technologies.

-If you are logged in to Vimeo as a registered member, more data can usually be collected, as more cookies may already have been set in your browser.
+If you are logged in as a registered member of Vimeo, more data can usually be collected, as more cookies may already have been set in your browser.
 In addition, your actions on our website will be directly linked to your Vimeo account.
 To prevent this, you must log out of Vimeo while "surfing" on our website.

-Below we show you the cookies that are set by Vimeo when you are on a website with an integrated Vimeo function.
+Below, we show you cookies that are set by Vimeo when you are on a website with integrated Vimeo functionality.
 This list is not exhaustive and assumes that you do not have a Vimeo account.

 Name: player